 - Communicate what your company stands for.

-- Convey value of your product or service.
+- Convey the value of your product or service.

 - Show how your offering is different from your competitors or other businesses.